shirokumacode/overwatch-omnic-rewards/README.md

 This app behaves like a normal browser/user and should be undetectable.
 I reverse engineered the mechanism that is used to track the user on OWL/OWC site.
 The mechanism itself is very simple.

-There is a possiblity that the devs change the mechanism used, but it should be possible to patch the app fairly easily.
+If the devs change the mechanism, it should be possible to patch the app fairly easily.
 Can't guarantee it will work forever.
 </details>

 <details>